Sync-in/docker/README.md

 > 🔐 Tip: Use long, randomly generated strings for secrets to ensure proper security.

-> ⚠️ Warning: Make sure to wrap your passwords in quotes if they contain special characters.
+> ⚠️ Warning: Make sure to wrap your passwords in quotes if they contain **special characters**.

+> 💡 You can use **environment variables** to configure the secrets previously defined.
+See
+> the [Environment variables](#-environment-variables) section for more details.

 ### 2. Launch the Sync-in server